0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 Failure to socialize, failure to manage time, failure to manage one's own mental health--and yet depression is the
 <span className="note"><small>Han 2015, p.
 10.</small><q>pathological symptom of late modern human beings failure to become himself.</q></span>[^han]

-Thus, as we forfeit our claim to time, and forfeit our claim to space, we forfeit our claim to memory, we forfeit our claim to life--and thus we become the zeitzombie.
+Thus, as we forfeit our claim to time, and forfeit our claim to space, we forfeit our claim to memory, we forfeit our claim to life--and thus we all become the zeitzombie.

 ## Leisure as Refusal: The Power of 'No'